mukulsinghal001/Web-Scraper-SEO/README.md

 Enjoy, also please scrap the website on your own risk..!!!!!

-<b>Note:</b> Please change the path of the Chrome Driver which I have provied in my Github repository with name "chromedriver.exe".
+**Note:** Please change the path of the Chrome Driver which I have provied in my Github repository with name "chromedriver.exe".

 <img src = 'https://github.com/mukulsinghal001/Web-Scraper-SEO/blob/main/Working_Demo.png'>